LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Method

 We introduce the Dual-Prompt Strategy to provide users with a means of actively guiding the final clustering granularity.
 This approach addresses the canonical challenge of steering the final number of clusters ($K$) to align with user-defined goals, and is implemented as a dedicated control layer that actively regulates the cluster count.
 By doing so, the strategy ensures the final partition conforms to user expectations or the data's intrinsic structure.

 This strategy modulates the LLM's propensity for new label creation by dynamically switching between two prompting modes.
 The mechanism is guided by a user-defined target range for the cluster count, $[K_{\min}, K_{\max}]$.
 While the entire range is provided to the LLM as a contextual guideline for its decision-making, the programmatic switch between modes is triggered by the upper bound, $K_{\max}$.
-The prompt mode for $P_i$ depends on the current cluster count:
+Specifically, the prompt mode for instance $x_i$ is determined by the current cluster count:

 This strategy uses two distinct prompt templates: \begin{enumerate} \item \textbf{The Strict Prompt:} Activated when the current number of clusters meets or exceeds the desired maximum, this mode incorporates prescriptive constraints into the prompt, significantly curtailing new label creation and compelling the LLM to prioritize \textbf{Reuse} and \textbf{Merge}.
-This raises the threshold for introducing new clusters, making their formation more difficult. \item \textbf{The Relaxed Prompt:} As the default operational mode, this prompt is used when the cluster count is within the desired range.
-It grants the LLM greater latitude in label creation, allowing it to form new clusters for semantically distinct topics as needed, thereby facilitating the discovery and identification of clusters. \end{enumerate} By adjusting prompt constraints based on the real-time cluster count, this strategy provides explicit control over the final clustering granularity, preventing uncontrolled label growth or premature consolidation.
+This raises the threshold for creating new clusters, hindering their formation. \item \textbf{The Relaxed Prompt:} As the default operational mode, this prompt is used when the cluster count is within the desired range.
+It grants the LLM greater latitude in label creation, allowing it to form new clusters for semantically distinct topics as needed, thereby facilitating cluster discovery. \end{enumerate} By adjusting prompt constraints based on the real-time cluster count, this strategy provides explicit control over the final clustering granularity, preventing uncontrolled label growth or premature consolidation.
 The complete strict and relaxed prompt templates are detailed in Appendix~\ref{app:prompt_details}.
+Finally, we provide the detailed algorithmic pseudocode and a computational complexity analysis in Appendix~\ref{app:algo_implementation}.